ktasos/smart-type/README.md

 ## How ti works

 - When saving the **onSave** callback is called and the new value becomes the original.
-- When canceling the value returns to the original value of the textbox.
+- When canceling  the **onCancel** callback is called and the value returns to the original value of the textbox.

 In both cases, the events trigger when the textbox has had its original value changed.